 “Today is not only a great milestone for Northvolt, it also marks a key moment for Europe that clearly shows that we are ready to compete in the coming wave of electrification, and that we will do so using battery cells which carry the lowest CO2 footprint possible,” said Peter Carlsson, co-founder and CEO of Northvolt.

-Building construction on the gigafactory in Skellefteå will begin this August, with large-scale production expected to begin in 2021.
+Construction on the gigafactory in Skellefteå will begin this August, with large-scale production expected to begin in 2021.
 Northvolt Ett will serve as Northvolt’s primary production site, hosting active material preparation, cell assembly, and recycling.
 The gigafactory will be expanded to produce at least 32 GWh worth of energy capacity annually – roughly equivalent to 16x the energy output of the Hoover Dam, and about 10x more than America’s largest coal plant.

 Now, in cooperation with Volkswagen, the company has also announced plans to establish a second gigafactory in Lower Saxony, Germany.